empiricaly/empirica/Readme.md

 # Empirica v2

-Empirica v2 is currently in alpha and ready for early testing.
-We do not recommend building experiments that need to release in the near future on Empirica v2 yet.
-We also recommend only developers with experience with v1 to venture into v2 world.
+Empirica v2 is currently in beta and ready for testing.
+We do not recommend building new experiments with v2 that need to run before June 2022.
+We will be supporting Empirica v1 until December 2022.

 # Requirements